CharlieChenyuZhang/chenyuzhang.com/server/blogs/udl-reflection.md

 A notable insight from this paper is that the combination of **criticism, high standards, and assurance** is the secret ingredient to improving students' performance.
 This makes me wonder if an AI tutor could incorporate a similar approach to enhance students' learning outcomes.

+There are a few pending questions.

-I am interested in reading more about self-regulation—what it entails and what strategies people use to develop it.
+- What does self-regulation entails and what strategies people use to develp it?
+- How can AI be used to promote self-regulation?

 (Source: [PsycNet](https://psycnet.apa.org/record/2004-13735-005))